enso-org/rust-lib/docs/CONTRIBUTING.md

 2. In your project's `Cargo.toml`, add a patch override for each library in this repo that you want to work on.
 3. When you are done, you need to bump the library versions for the changed libraries, and PR your changes to this repo.
+Make sure that you _only_ do this after you're done, as before can cause some issues with `Cargo.lock`.
 4. Once the PR is accepted, you need to follow the [release process](./release-policy.md) to release new versions to [`crates.io`](https://crates.io).
-5. Once those versions are released, you need to update the versions in your project and remove the patch overrides.
+5. Once those versions are released, you need to first remove the patch overrides and then update the versions in your project.
 6. You can now PR your changes to the main project.

 ## Pull Requests